elmahio/documentation/docs/logging-to-elmah-io-from-blazor.md

 Replace `API_KEY` with your API key ([Where is my API key?](https://docs.elmah.io/where-is-my-api-key/)) and `LOG_ID` with the ID of the log you want messages sent to ([Where is my log ID?](https://docs.elmah.io/where-is-my-log-id/)).

+All uncaught exceptions are automatically logged to elmah.io.
 Exceptions can be logged manually, by injecting an `ILogger` into your view and adding `try/catch`:

 ```csharp
 @using Microsoft.Extensions.Logging